Citation, DOI and article data

 - analgesia (e.g. meperidine; fentanyl) - not routinely used, but can aid in cooperation in selected patients

 Two common techniques exist.
 The choice of technique depends on both operator and patient factors.
-One method utlilises a two- or three-part puncture needle and the other a micro-puncture kit.
+One method uses a two- or three-part puncture needle and the other a micropuncture kit.

-Bed rest (typically 2-4 hours) with regular monitoring vital signs, provision of adequate analgesia are routinely indicated in the first few hours following the procedure.
+Bed rest (typically 2-4 hours) with regular monitoring of vital signs, provision of adequate analgesia are routinely indicated in the first few hours following the procedure.
 Fluid balance is regularly monitored, particularly in cases of urinary tract obstruction.
-Indwelling nephrostomy catheters are usually exchanged every three months 4, 7.
+Indwelling nephrostomy catheters are usually exchanged every three months 4,6.

-It is essentially normal for the urine to be partly blood stained for the first 48-72 hours 5.
+It is normal for the urine to be partly blood-stained for the first 48-72 hours 5.